 - gray IP in local network

 - it is a very convenient way to connect to IP camera if you have this network.
 Usually it means that you are building enterprise network or that you are building something like a local city network for Safe City project in a ISP.
 This is not applicable for OTT providers or when you need to work with routers with NAT.

 - it is the worst possible solution.
 Your camera will become part of Mirai botnet before the end of day.

 - If you give IP camera to a home user or to a small business, then you need to give instructions to people how to configure router for this.
 It is enormous amount of work and you really don't want to do explain to a home user how to find IP of camera in DHCP leases.

 - Some vendors offer installation of openvpn on the camera to make a cloud service.
 It is not a best solution, because you will have to pay twice for hardware: OpenVPN is a very CPU consumptive thing, so it will require to install one hardware server per 300-400 cameras and install second server for streaming server.
 Also it is not very easy to balance users between streamers.

-Our Agent is better than any of above solutions because it don't require any configuration and allow to connect camera directly to Flussonic Media Server.
+Flussonic Agent is better than any of the listed solutions because it doesn't require any configuration and allows cameras to connect directly to Flussonic Media Server.

 Learn more about Agent installation and usage in the Flussonic Watcher documentation.